Skip to main content

 }

 Using a div as a wrapper can be annoying sometimes, especially when styling elements.
-Instead there is a built-in React alternative which you can use.
+Instead, there is a built-in React component that literally does nothing but virtually wrapping its children without even showing in the browser DOM.

 import React from 'react'